ADAPunkz/api/README.md

 # ADAPunkz API

 This API returns rarity and sales data for the NFT collection.
-Sales information is updated via a webhook provided by the API that must be called to bring in new data from [CNFT.IO](https://cnft.io) and [jpg.store](https://jpg.store)
+Mint and sales information is updated via a background service bringing in new data from [NFT Maker PRO](https://pro.nft-maker.io), [CNFT.IO](https://cnft.io) and [jpg.store](https://jpg.store)

 ## Requirements